Working Together – Terms of Service

 Payment

-Invoices are due within 14 days.
+Invoices are usually due within 14 days.
 The final files are often already sent over before the final payment is made.
 Once I receive the payment, I will then send over the copyright transfer.

 Ownership